 - how long they have to do it in, with firm deadlines

 - what to do if they have difficulties completing or submitting the task.

 If you can, run through the activity with the students beforehand, in your face-to-face class.

-"Netiquette" is an abbreviation of "Internet etiquette".
-When teachers and learners observe netiquette, they behave online in ways that promote a productive and constructive online learning environment, recognise each other's rights to be treated with respect and courtesy, and respect each other's privacy.
+When teachers and learners observe standards of courtesy and professionalism, they behave online in ways that promote a productive and constructive online learning environment, recognise each other's right to be treated with respect, and consider each other's privacy.
+Some specific examples include: